Employee Discount Schemes

 Tailor Communications

-When communicating the benefits of employee discounts put them into context for your employees.
+When communicating the benefits of a discounts scheme, put them into context for your employees.

 For some people, a 4% discount at their local supermarket isn’t that inspiring.
-However, if you explain that over the course of a year it could save them enough money to pay for multiple weekly food shops, this becomes more engaging.
+However, if you explain that over the course of a year, it could save them enough money to pay for multiple weekly food shops, the discounts have more value.

 Measure Engagement

-As an employe, it’s in your best interest to keep track of how much your employees are engaging with a discounts platform.
+As an employer, it’s in your best interest to keep track of how your employees are engaging with their new shiny discounts platform.

-If you don’t have the time or resources to do this in-house, you might be able to work with the platform you’re using.
+If you don’t have the time or resources to do this in-house, check with the scheme provider, as they may be able to help you.

 Review Regularly

-If they aren’t using it, it might be a sign that you need to implement something else.
-After all there is no point in paying for a service that no one is using.
+If your employees aren’t using the scheme, it might be that you need to choose a different employee benefit.
+After all, there’s no point in paying for a product no one is using.

-There are a number of discount scheme providers in the UK, each offering different discounts and features.
-It’s important to compare them against each other to make sure you pick the one that aligns with your needs.
+There are a number of discount scheme providers in the UK, each offering a range of discounts and features.
+It’s important to compare them to make sure you pick the one that aligns with your business needs.

-This flexible, easy to use online portal offers an all-in-one employee benefits platform.
-Its employee discount feature gives staff access to hundreds of discounts for different brands.
-You can also easily add and manage other benefits such as Group Income Protection, Group Health Insurance, Death In Service and your corporate pension.
+Our all-in-one employee benefits platform is flexible and easy to use.
+The employee discounts feature gives your staff access to hundreds of discounts for many brands.
+You can also easily add and manage other benefits, including Group Income Protection, Group Health Insurance, Death In Service and your Workplace Pension

 • Perkbox

-Offers employees access to a range of discounts as well as benefits relating to wellbeing, recognition and engagement.
-These are all wrapped up in one employee experience platform.
+This platform provides employees with access to a range of discounts, as well as benefits relating to wellbeing, recognition and engagement.
+These are all wrapped up into one employee experience platform

 • Reward Gateway

-One of the largest all-in-one employee engagement platforms on the market.
-Reward Gateway offers a range of discounts for over 900 retailers.
-It is a flexible platform which allows employers to pick and choose which engagement tools are right for them.
+One of the largest all-in-one engagement platforms on the market.
+Reward Gateway offers a range of over 900 retail discounts.
+It’s a flexible platform that allows employers to pick and choose which engagement tools are right for them

 • Staff Treats

-Is a simple platform offering employees discounts on groceries, entertainment, travel and more.
-Offers a tiered pricing system starting from just £2.50 per employee, per month.
+This is a simple platform offering employees discounts on groceries, entertainment, travel, and more.
+Staff Treats has a tiered pricing system, starting from just £2.50 per employee, per month

 • People Value